 Birthing Rosie was the hardest thing I’ve ever done, but it was also the most rewarding.
 I labored for a total of 32 hours with 20 of those hours being active labor.
 I went in and out of transition 3 times — vomiting each time — but ended up bringing Rosie earth side peacefully on our bed.
 Here’s our story:

-My due date was December 28th but I didn’t put a lot of emphasis on that day for a few reasons:
+My due date was toward the end of December but I didn’t put a lot of emphasis on that day for a few reasons:

 But our midwife encouraged us to plan on having a “due date” date so Brandon and I got pedicures at my favorite nontoxic salon, Pink Pedi.
 Then we grabbed lunch and spent the rest of the day relaxing on the couch watching movies.

-I woke up feeling crampy at 6 AM on December 29th.
+I woke up feeling crampy at 6 AM the next day.
 I laid low and denied the fact that this could possibly be early labor.
 I was resting on the couch while my husband was at the gym and I realized these cramps were coming and going so I decided to time them.
 They were about 8 minutes apart.
 I texted my midwife just to let her know that my body was doing some work, but I felt calm and peaceful and was totally prepared to have a long early labor that could last even a few days.

 Around 11 AM, I lost my mucous plug so I couldn’t deny that things really were happening!
 I didn’t time any additional contractions after the morning ones because I wanted to sink into each wave and not overthink it.
 At 4 PM, we hit the “5-1-1” mark (when contractions are 5 minutes apart, lasting for 1 minute, consistently for 1 hour) and I started needing to focus on them so my husband called our midwife.
 We all agreed that it was still a bit early because I didn’t feel like I needed her yet.
 She decided to head our way around 6 PM along with the birth photographer / videographer and my mom.